kadavilrahul/scraper_and_csv_processor/README.md

 # eBay Scraper

-A Python script to scrape search results from eBay and output them in a structured CSV format.
+A Python script to scrape search results from eBay, generate descriptions and output them in a structured CSV format.

 ## Features
 - Search eBay products using keywords from Keywords.csv